maximka76667/github-search/README.md

 - Node.js (v18 or higher)
 - npm, yarn, or bun package manager
-- GitHub Personal Access Token (optional, but recommended for higher rate limits)
+- GitHub Personal Access Token (necessary for accessing GitHub API)

 ## 🏃 How to Run the Project